Guanyang Wang 王冠扬

 With several friends and colleagues, we organize a weekly online seminar on Monte Carlo methods.
 Check out our recorded videos here!

-My Erdős number is 2 ( [1] , [2] , and [3]. )
+My Erdős number is 2 ( [1] , [2] , and [3]. ) My research is partially supported by NSF DMS-2210849, NSF FET-2403007, and an Adobe Data Science Research Award.
+Thank you!

 People